SasmithaDasanayaka/Noise-Filter/README.md

 Programme should automatically read all JPEG files in the home directory and produce an output with the filter name appended and on the same directory

 ## Solution:
-Solution is based in python with openCV library.
+Solution is based in python.